ZengineHQ/developers/plugins/tutorials/record-board-2.md

 Users can now add folders, but without a way to change the record folder from this screen, the new columns are probably empty.
 Let's add the ability to move the records between lists using the `ui-sortable` directive.

-In the plugin javascript, we need to add some sortable options to the `$scope`.
+In the plugin JavaScript, we need to add some sortable options to the `$scope`.
 This will connect the record lists and allow you to drag records from one folder to another.

 {% highlight js %}
 // Sortable Options